fraunhoferfokus/acsl-by-example/StandardAlgorithms/README.txt

 In addition each subfolder contains a makefile, see usage below.
 Besides there is directory 'Scripts' to enable the makefile oppurtunities.

-The directory 'LogicSpecifications' is a collection of lemmas and logic functions used in the ACSL specifications.
+The directory 'Logic' is a collection of lemmas and logic functions used in the ACSL specifications.
-The directory 'tactics_lemmas_coq' contains tactics and lemmas to simplify proofs with Coq.

 USAGE:
 ========